unfoldingWord-dev/translationStudio-Info/docs/dImport.rst

 1. Remove your user name from the left search field.

-2. Type in the Door43 User Name of the user whose project you want to import.
+2. Type in the Door43 user name of the user whose project you want to import.

 Another possibility is to search for a project by the book name or language: